WHAT IS USAGE-BASED PRICING?

 Usage-based pricing: How we got here

 Much of the purchasing power for enterprise SaaS has been transferred to the end user.
-These are people who sit within business or engineering teams and expect to realize value from your product before pulling out a credit card.
-Usage-based billing in SaaS addresses this change in buying behaviors by allowing users to start for little to no cost and pay later as usage grows.
+These people sit within business or engineering teams and expect to realize value from your product before pulling out a credit card.
+Usage- or consumption-based billing in SaaS addresses this change in buying behaviors by allowing users to start for little to no cost and pay later as usage grows.

 The usage-based pricing model was originally pioneered in the infrastructure layer (e.g. AWS and Azure) but has since become popular throughout the software world.
 In fact, today’s software trends all but mandate charging on usage—not users.
 The technologies that are driving innovation in the SaaS world are often best suited for usage-based models: